 It has some of the most inexpensively priced plans that rival shared hosting packages.
 However, unlike shared hosting, it’s tailored to optimize your WordPress site in terms of performance, support, and extra features.

-If you’re a small to mid-sized company thinking about WordPress, shared, or VPS hosting, we’ve created a guide specifically for you: the 7 Best Website Hosting Providers For Small Businesses.
+If you’re a small to mid-sized company thinking about WordPress, shared, or Virtual Private Server hosting, we’ve created a guide specifically for you: the 7 Best Website Hosting Providers For Small Businesses.

 Managed WP hosting offers additional performance and security features such as automatic WP updates, WP-CLI and SSH, free one-click installation, and site migration.